codepath/android_guides/Navigation-and-Task-Stacks.md

 Notice there we have specified the `launchMode` as "singleTop".
 There are four different "launch modes" to choose from that alter the task stack behaviors for that activity:

  * `standard` - The default behavior.
 Creates a new instance of the activity in the task.
- * `singleTop` - Re-use an activity instance if already at the top of the stack; otherwise create new instance.
+ * `singleTop` - Reuse an activity instance if already at the top of the stack; otherwise create new instance.
- * `singleTask` - Re-use an activity instance if exists in an existing stack; otherwise create in a new task stack.
+ * `singleTask` - Reuse an activity instance if exists in an existing stack; otherwise create in a new task stack.
  * `singleInstance` - Same as `singleTask` but no other activities are ever inserted into the created task stack.

 See the [official guide for stacks](http://developer.android.com/guide/components/tasks-and-back-stack.html#ManifestForTasks) for a more detailed explanation.
 This table may help clarify the different launch modes: